wujue0115/github-repo-view/README.md

 # github-repo-view

 Show GitHub user's repositories by Vue 3.
+The default user is [antfu](https://github.com/antfu).
+You can change it in the input box.

 ## Contents